NativeScript/firebase/packages/firebase-firestore/README.md

 unsubscriber();
 ```

-Realtime changes via the onSnapshot method can be applied to both collections and documents.

-### Snapshots
+## Snapshots

-Once a query has returned a result, Firestore returns either a QuerySnapshot (for collection queries) or a DocumentSnapshot (for document queries).
+Once a query has returned a result, Firestore returns either a [QuerySnapshot]() (for collection queries) or a [DocumentSnapshot]() (for document queries).
 These snapshots provide the ability to view the data, view query metadata (such as whether the data was from local cache), whether the document exists or not and more.

 ### QuerySnapshot